-Title IX Decision-makers have the responsibility of adjudicating formal complaints of sexual harassment in accordance with these procedures and the applicable regulations.
+Title IX Decision-makers have the responsibility of adjudicating complaints of sexual harassment in accordance with these procedures and the applicable regulations.
 If a potential conflict exists in performing the adjudication, the same should be reported before adjudicating the particular matter.
 The University reserves the right to resolve any conflicts by re-assignment or otherwise.
-In matters where both the respondent and the complainant are students at the University, the initial Title IX Decision-maker shall be the Administrative Hearing Board.
-In matters where the respondent is an employee of the University, the initial Title IX Decision-maker shall be the Conflict Management Team.
-The appellate Title IX Decision-maker shall be the University's Appeal Board.
-Title IX Decision-makers may have access to counsel and legal representation.
+In cases where both the respondent and the complainant are students at the University, the initial Title IX Decision-Maker shall be the Title IX Coordinator or Investigator.
+Similarly, in cases where the respondent is an employee of the University, the initial Title IX Decision-Maker shall also be the Title IX Coordinator or Investigator.
+Appeals of Title IX decisions shall be handled by the University's Appeal Board.
+Title IX Decision-Makers are entitled to access to counsel and legal representation as needed.